dwblair/Riffle-Getting-Started/README.md

 - If you would prefer more detailed instructions for setting up your Riffle, please check out the [Step-by-Step Instructions](./step-by-step.markdown).

+- You can find some example Riffle sensor applications (temperature, pressure, etc) in the [wiki](https://github.com/dwblair/Riffle-Getting-Started/wiki) of this repository (add your own!).

 -----

-The Riffle_328 has been developed through many contributions by members of the [Public Lab](http://publiclab.org) community.
+**Finding more resources**.
+The Riffle has been developed through many contributions by members of the [Public Lab](http://publiclab.org) community.
 For more information, see:

 - The main [Public Lab Riffle wiki](https://publiclab.org/wiki/riffle);
 - All [posts and research notes](https://publiclab.org/search/riffle) related to the Riffle on Public Lab